 ESF also funds:

-Moving on a programme, Supporting young people not in education, employment or training.
+Moving on – a programme which supports young people not in education, employment or training

 Learn more online about the work of ESF in the UK: www.ec.europa.eu/esf/home.jsp